 This strategy can help reduce market risk, along with other risks associated with retirement planning.
 It can be more beneficial to draw from a reverse mortgage at the beginning of one’s retirement rather than at the end.
 For example, if you use a reverse mortgage in its entirety during the first few years of retirement, it will enable you to initially avoid taking large withdrawals from your investment portfolio (especially if the market is on a decline), thus allowing it to continue to grow and multiply.

-The reverse mortgage line of credit can also be used as a compliment to the returns of your retirement fund, and you could mainly live off its line of credit in the years following a negative return on your investment.
+The reverse mortgage line of credit can also be used as a complement to the returns of your retirement fund, and you could mainly live off its line of credit in the years following a negative return on your investment.
 Either way, there’s a possibility you could prolong your retirement investment assets by reducing the risk of withdrawing from certain accounts during a down market.
 When the market goes back up, you could then use the extra income you earned on your investments in those years to repay the reverse mortgage loan and retain the value of your home.

-2. Draw from home equity to postpone claiming Social Security benefits or defer employer sponsored retirement plan.
+2. Draw from home equity to postpone claiming Social Security benefits or defer employer-sponsored retirement plan

 With this strategy, you will spend a significant portion of your equity early in retirement instead of depending on it later.
 This option can be especially beneficial for delaying Social Security benefits, as they increase an average of 7% to 8% for each year after age 62.
-For example, if you’re able to draw from home equity funds in order to delay collecting Social Security benefits until age 70, you could receive roughly 78% higher benefits that you would had you began collecting them at age 62.
+For example, if you’re able to draw from home equity funds in order to delay collecting Social Security benefits until age 70, you could receive roughly 78% higher benefits than you would had you began collecting them at age 62.

 You can also draw first from your home equity if you wish to defer taking withdrawals from your 401(k), IRA, or pension plan, thus continuing to grow those accounts in the meantime.

-3. Exchange debt for income by replacing a traditional mortgage payment with a reverse mortgage.
+3. Exchange debt for income by replacing a traditional mortgage payment with a reverse mortgage

 This could be a good option if you’re entering into retirement with an outstanding mortgage.
 Instead of withdrawing large amounts from your investments in order to pay the mortgage each month, consider using a reverse mortgage to pay off your traditional mortgage while simultaneously creating a line of credit or generating additional income.
 The biggest benefit of this strategy is reducing the amount you withdraw from your retirement portfolio during the early years of retirement, thus potentially increasing its longevity.

-Take away: Reverse mortgages are no longer for those that are low on cash but have home equity.
-Instead, when used the right way, they can serve as a valuable tool in one’s retirement income plan to help reduce investment risk, increase Social Security benefits, and/or reduce loss of investment funds to traditional mortgage payments.
+Reverse mortgages are no longer for those that are low on cash but have home equity.
+Instead, when used the right way, they can serve as a valuable tool in one’s retirement income plan to help reduce investment risk, increase Social Security benefits, and/or reduce the loss of investment funds to traditional mortgage payments.
 Since there are certain risks and complications behind them, however, it’s wise to consult a financial professional before deciding if it’s the right move for you.